react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 ### Options

-The `options` prop can be used to configure individual screens inside the navigator.
-Supported options are:
+The following [options](screen-options.md) can be used to configure the screens in the navigator:

 #### `title`